 There are several traditional dishes eaten in the Urals.
 Skoblyanka is a well-known meal comprised of sliced meats with potatoes and mushrooms.
 The ratios of spices used vary according to taste.

 28. The Urals help in making vodka!

 Quartz crystal from the Ural mountains is used as part of the filtration system used to produce Russian ‘Imperia Vodka’.

-Do you have any interesting or fun facts about the Ural Mountains that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Ural Mountains?
+Share them in the comments below!